coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 048.md

 ----

-[[Khar'rik Glung'o'vock]] is the next to arrive to Cruelwinds.
+[[Khar'rik Glung'o'vock]] is the next to arrive to Cruelwind.
 He is a deep dwarf and has emerged into the frigid north.
 There was misunderstanding that led to more understanding which snowballed (ha) into him existing here in the prison.
 He has to live in his suit so it's easier for him to deal with the temperatures of the north, though this comes with other difficulties such as food.

 He is the only dwarf here at this time.
 People more or less leave him alone unless he goes out of his way to make friends, so people just ignore him.